Sidecar

 - Volume Mounts: Use read-only mounts when the sidecar only needs to read configuration files

-- Image Tags: Always specify explicit image tags rather than using
+- Image Tags: Always specify explicit image tags rather than using latest

 - Target Dependencies: Ensure the target container is properly configured before adding sidecars